GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

 The ``File`` menu contains the usual set of options to create a new project, open an existing project, save a project and rename a project.

-For the remainder of this tutorial we will use the ``pyqtdeploy.pdy`` project file included in the root of the source package.

 Defining the Application Source